sh1nu11bi/sifter/README.md

 		+DCipher - Password Hash decryptor using online rainbow tables +PowerSharp - PowerShell post-exploitation script used from within a target session.
 		+HoneyTel - TelNet-IoT-HoneyPot used to analyze collected botnet payloads.
+		+ACLight2 - Used to discover Shadow Admin accounts on an exploited system

 		=Web Games to kill time during long scans such as nMap (all ports), RapidScan